"It's Lucius," Narcissa said with an odd little sob. "Oh, Draco, your father has had another stroke."

-Swallowing against the sudden tightness in his throat, Draco reached out and took his father's hand in his, his grey eyes oddly bright.
+Swallowing against the sudden tightness in his throat, Draco reached out and took his father's hand.
+His grey eyes were oddly bright.
 "You're going to get through this, Father," he croaked out, still fighting against the emotion that was threatening to overwhelm him.
 "You're going to get better, and then in three months you'll be holding your grandchild in your arms just like you always wanted.
 It'll all work out, you'll see.
-You're going to get better…"
+You're going to get better."

 Lucius' long fingers closed around his son's hand.
 "Draco."

-"Come here, girl," Lucius commanded, releasing his son's hand as he straightened up in the bed.
+"Come here, girl," Lucius ordered, releasing his son's hand as he straightened up in the bed.

-Ginny walked over to the bed, still sniffling, and stood before her father-in-law.
+Ginny walked over to the bed, still sniffling.

 For a moment there was silence.
-Draco watched Lucius in awed silence and was surprised to see something wet trail down his father's pale cheek.
-A tear; the first tear he had ever witnessed his father shed.
+Draco watched Lucius in awed silence and was surprised to see something wet trail down his father's cheeks.
+Tears.
+The first tears he had ever witnessed his father shed.
 It was painful to watch—painful and touching all in one.

-"My little one," murmured Lucius, a slight smile curling his lips.
+"My little one," Lucius murmured, a slight smile curling his lips.
 His eyes were still closed, but there was a sad sort of satisfaction in his expression.

-Lucius pulled back from her and met her tearful gaze steadily—all traces of tears gone from his own.
+Lucius pulled back from her and met her over-bright gaze—all traces of tears were gone from his own.
 "Thank you, Ginevra."

-Ginny shook her head, tears spilling freely from her eyes.
+Ginny shook her head, tears spilling freely down her cheeks.
 She knew what he had meant with those two words.
-It was the sign of surrender, an ambiguous way of saying that clichéd saying so often repeated by people on their deathbeds.
+It was a sign of surrender: an ambiguous way of saying that clichéd phrase so often repeated by people on their deathbeds.

 Now I can die in peace.

-"There's still hope yet," whispered Ginny, her eyes begging him to keep fighting.
+"There's still hope yet," Ginny said, begging him with her eyes to keep fighting.

-And though it was a small promise and one she knew he had no power to keep, it was enough to keep her hope alive.
+And though it was a small promise and one she knew he had no real power to keep, it was enough to keep her hope alive.
+He would fight.